-Relationships which constitute incest in New Hampshire include ancestors, descendants, brother or sister, (of the whole or half-blood), or an uncle, aunt, nephew or niece.
-The relationships referred to herein include blood relationships without regard to legitimacy, stepchildren, and relationships of parent and child by adoption NH RSA 639-A:2.
+Relationships which constitute incest: (ancestor, descendant, brother or sister, of the whole or half blood, or an uncle, aunt, nephew or niece).
+The relationship referred to herein include blood relationships without regard to legitimacy, stepchildren, and relationships of parent and child by adoption NH RSA 639-A:2.